Appointing Company Directors in Singapore: Eligibility, Process etc.

 - A Nominee Director is an individual who is nominated by a major stakeholder (such as a major shareholder) to act as a director on behalf of him/her.
 A nominee director has the same obligations under the Companies Act, as imposed to the regular director.

 - A De Facto Director refers to individuals who openly act as if they are directors without being formally appointed as one.
 Like formally appointed directors, de facto directors have to comply with all of the rules and regulations under the Companies Act pertaining to a director and are responsible for the full range of directors’ duties.

 - A Shadow Director is someone who habitually instructs or directs directors who have been formally appointed on matters which are to be decided by the Board of Directors, such as company strategy.
 This includes individuals who have not been formally appointed and do not openly act as a director, but who instructs the Board of Directors on the company’s affairs.
 Like de facto directors, a shadow director would have to fulfil all directors’ duties under the Companies Act.

-How are Directors Appointed?
+How are Directors Appointed in Singapore?

 An ordinary resolution is a formal decision passed by at least 50% majority of the votes cast at a meeting.
 The resolution would typically state the appointment (e.g. Independent Non-Executive Director) and date on which the new appointee is to commence his duties as a director.

 The company’s constitution may provide for alternative methods to appoint directors.
 For example, the company’s constitution may state that only the Board of Directors, or specific shareholders, have the power to appoint directors.